Ben-Nupa/malicious_urls_detection/README.md

 - Create a branch, e.g. `feature/new_algorithm` or `fix/nasty_bug`.
 - Add commits.
 - When ready, push to remote: `git push -u origin feature/new_algorithm`.
-- [Open a Merge Request](https://gitlab-student.centralesupelec.fr/foundation_ai/fai_project/merge_requests): document the changes and provide any useful additional context.
+- Open a Pull Request: document the changes and provide any useful additional context.
 - Ask someone to review your code.
 - When ready and tests pass: merge it!